carpentriesoffline/CarpentriesOffline.github.io/publications_and_conferences/RSECon23_Hackathon.md

 * Practice lesson: run through a lesson (or at least some relevant parts of it) to test the web pages, gitea, etherpad, jupyter etc.
 * Bug fixing session: try to fix any outstanding bugs we have.
 * New feature implementation/exploration: What haven't we written yet that would be helpful?
 Screen sharing so we don't need a projector?
 Using laptops to host?
 Running surveys and forwarding the results to the Carpentries?
+* Testing the Carpentries Offline HPC - we have a Pi based multicore machine that it would be beneficial to test.
+Can it effectively speed up parallel computing tasks compared to running on a personal laptop?
+Users or small groups can access the Pi-based HPC and attempt to run parallel tasks of their choice, testing the limits of the hardware and the usability of this system.
+* Make your own Pi-based HPC (in person only) - we can provide the hardware components and a set of instructions for a group to attempt to reproduce the carpentries offline Pi HPC.
+This would allow us to test the current documentation to see whether it is comprehensive enough for non-experts to follow.

 ## Draft of submission form